DJDanl/cpp-docs.pt-br/docs/mfc/reference/cmfcribbongallery-class.md

 ### <a name="return-value"></a>Valor de retorno

-TRUE se a barra lateral do estilo do Office XP é desenhada no lado esquerdo do menu pop-up; Caso contrário, FALSE.
+TRUE se a barra lateral do estilo do Office XP for desenhada no lado esquerdo do menu pop-up; caso contrário, FALSE.

 ### <a name="remarks"></a>Comentários